tomplex/nhlstats/README.md

 ### nhlstats

-a library and CLI tool for collecting stats from the NHL Live API.
+A library and CLI tool for collecting stats from the NHL web API.

+Currently, supported data types include event data such as shots / goals / hits / etc, shift information and general scheduling information.

+All data is accessible identically through the Python API or command-line tool.

 #### Install